-- During the grant allocation process give special consideration to rental housing development, which includes at least 10% accessible units, and single-family housing, which includes universal design. - Consider the placement of developments funded by the jurisdictions so that access to opportunities for low-income residents is enhanced. - Provide homebuyer education using HUD approved counselors.
+- During the grant allocation process give special consideration to rental housing development which includes at least 10% accessible units and single-family housing which includes universal design. - Consider placement of developments funding by the jurisdictions to enhance access to opportunities for low income residents. - Provide homebuyer education using HUD approved counselors.
 Ensure training is available in Spanish and English.